tashrifbillah/glxgears-containers/README.md

 #### Pull the image

-    singularity pull library://tbillah/collection/xclock-glxgears
+    singularity pull xlock-glxgears library://tbillah/collection/xclock-glxgears

 #### Run the image

     singularity shell --writable-tmpfs xclock-glxgears
     (inside the singularity shell) glxgears

-You can also use `--nv` flag to export host NVIDIA libraries.
+If you have NVIDIA driver in your host machine, you can also use `--nv` flag to export host NVIDIA libraries.
 In this case, you wouldn't need another `mesa-dri-drivers` when you build the container.

+Not using `--nv` flag may result in [Singularity known issues #2](#singularity-known-issues)

 ### Windows